NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 > [!NOTE]
 > We recommend using a credential provider when possible.
-> Secrets will not be saved in the *nuget.config* file, reducing risk of accidentally leaking secrets.
+> Using a credential provider avoids secrets in the *nuget.config* file, reducing risk of accidentally leaking secrets via source control.
 > Additionally, it typically reduces the number of places you need to update when a credential expires or changes.
-> If the credential provider supports single sign on, it may reduce the number of time you need to log in, or the number of places that credentials need to be saved.
+> If the credential provider supports single sign-on, it may reduce the number of times you need to login, or the number of places that credentials need to be saved.

 The credentials you need to use are determined by the package source.
-Therefore, unless you're using a credential provider, you should check with your package source what credentials to use.
+Therefore, unless you're using a credential provider, you should check with your package source for what credentials to use.
-It is very common for package sources to forbid using your password (that you log into the website with) with NuGet.
+It is very common for package sources to forbid you from using your password (that you log into the website with) with NuGet.
 Typically you need to create a Personal Access Token to use as NuGet's password, but you should check the documentation for the NuGet server you're using.
 Some package sources, such as Azure DevOps and GitHub, have scoped access tokens, so you may need to ensure that any tokens you create include the required scope.